Vishnuxx/Android-Study-Jams/README.md

 - Build a new category of user which will be mainly used by bus administrators and institution owners to schedule and control drivers
 - some security improvements and enhanced backend system design
 - Embedded support for GPS systems and NFC systems
+- Build a in-app seating arrangement system which extensively helps in covid management by analysing and tracking which all students were in primary and secondary contacts